natcap/natural-capital-footprint-impact/README.md

 The asset vector layer contains an attribute table, where each row represents an asset.
 The following fields are used by the script:

 1. The `category` column determines footprint size.
 This field is required when using **Buffer mode** only.
+Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
+As a default, we categorize assets using the S&P "facility category" designations.
 2. The `company` attribute is used to aggregate results.
 Assets belonging to the same `company` will be grouped together when calculating the aggregate statistics.

-Footprint sizes vary widely, but correlate with the type of asset (for example, power plants take up more space than restaurants).
-As a default, we categorize assets using the S&P "facility category" designations.
-Other attributes, like the name of the ultimate parent company, may be used to aggregate data.

 #### Polygon asset vector